 To make cauliflower rice, all you have to do is to…

-- and pulse with a food processor or grate with a kitchen grater until you obtain cauliflower rice to use in the cauliflower hash brown recipe.
+- pulse with a food processor or grate with a kitchen grater until you obtain the rice-like consistency

 If you want to make crispy cauliflower hash browns, you have to be very careful during the cooking part.
-You don’t want cauliflower hash browns to fall apart when you flip them but you don’t want them burned on one side, either.
+You don’t want them to fall apart when you flip them but you don’t want them burned on one side, either.

 For perfect hash browns…